-In this article, we will do a comprehensive analysis of paint industry in India.
-Asian Paints Ltd, Berger Paints India Ltd and Kansai Nerolac Paints Ltd and Akzo Nobel India Ltd are the 4 listed biggest paint companies in India.
+Which are the Top Paint Companies in India?
+Here is a comprehensive analysis of paint industry in India.
+Asian Paints Ltd, Berger Paints India Ltd, Kansai Nerolac Paints Ltd and Akzo Nobel India Ltd are the 4 listed biggest paint companies in India.
 Lets do a quantitative analysis of these 4 paint stocks.

 - There is a phenomenal growth in the housing sector front with rapid urbanization and easy availability of home loans.
 It has become the prime drivers of growth in the decorative paint segment.